 - In a separate bowl, stir together flour, cornstarch, cream of tartar, baking soda, salt, and cinnamon.

-- Gradually add flour mixture to butter mixture until completely combined.
-Cover bowl with plastic wrap and transfer to refrigerator to chill for at laest 30 minutes.
+Gradually add flour mixture to butter mixture until completely combined.
+Cover bowl with plastic wrap and transfer to refrigerator to chill for at least 30 minutes.

 - Once dough has nearly finished chilling, preheat your oven to 350F and line a baking sheet with parchment paper.
 Prepare your topping by stirring together sugar and cinnamon until well-mixed.